m15e/microverse-html-css-capstone/README.md

 # Microverse HTML/CSS Capstone Project

-> The goal of this project was to follow the design style of [PatashuleKE](https://www.behance.net/gallery/25563385/PatashuleKE) by [Mathew Njuguna](https://www.behance.net/mathewnjuguna) and [Sam Achola](https://www.behance.net/aweSam)and customize the project content in order to demonstrate knowledge in HTML/CSS.
+> The goal of this project was to follow the design style of [PatashuleKE](https://www.behance.net/gallery/25563385/PatashuleKE) by [Mathew Njuguna](https://www.behance.net/mathewnjuguna) and [Sam Achola](https://www.behance.net/aweSam) and customize the design content in order to demonstrate HTML/CSS knowledge.

 ![screenshot](./screenshot.png)

-Additional description about the project and its features.

 ## Built With